jlesage/docker-firefox/DOCKERHUB.md

 Where:

-  - `/docker/appdata/firefox`: This is where the application stores its configuration, states, log and any files needing persistency.
+  - `/docker/appdata/firefox`: Stores the application's configuration, state, logs, and any files requiring persistency.

-Browse to `http://your-host-ip:5800` to access the Firefox GUI.
+Access the Firefox GUI by browsing to `http://your-host-ip:5800`.

 ## Documentation